-A new law takes effect in Arkansas July 24, giving cyclists more options on the road with no change in the right-of-way for any road users.
+A new law takes effect in Arkansas on July 24, 2019, giving cyclists more options on the road with no change in the right-of-way for any road users.

 Governor’s Advisory Council on Cycling Chairperson Joe Jacobs said, “This change in traffic laws allows for cyclists to more safely navigate intersections since they’ll be able to move through before traffic begins to flow during light changes.